 And here’s the data for the sciences, though the format is off:

 Gilbreath then looks at change in the gender difference between 1998 and 2008.
 Again, a summary shows that, in 58% of the cases, men’s advantage over women is growing and, in the remaining 42%, women’s advantage is growing:

 The details show which majors have shown a better growth rate for men or women.
 A positive average annual growth rate (far right column) is a gain for men over women and a negative one is a gain for women over men.

 This is great data because it shows that, overall, men receive higher starting salaries than women, and their advantage is growing, but the advantage that accrues to men is not even.
 It depends, very much, on what their major is.

-Anyone see any interesting trends or have any stories from the field?Lisa Wade is a professor of sociology at Occidental College.
+Anyone see any interesting trends or have any stories from the field?Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.